 - How do they charge?
 Most CPAs charge a set minimum fee and add cost based on complexity, while others set a fee for each tax form you need.
 Make sure you decide on a CPA whose billing methods and fees fit your budget.

-Hiring a CPA to prepare your taxes as a freelancer or sole proprietor can be empowering.
+Hiring an accountant to prepare taxes for your small business can be empowering and liberating.
 Use these tips and guidelines to help find the right person for you.
-Here’s a few other questions to ask yourself before filing taxes, to be as prepared as possible.
+Here are a few other questions to ask yourself before filing taxes, to be as prepared as possible.